klyp/klyp-post-type-cleaner/README.md

 ## Klyp Post Type Cleaner
-This plugin allows you to clean your database by deleting obselete post types.
+This plugin allows you to clean your database by deleting obsolete post types.